 Please email the instructor via Loboweb email lgalvan2@unm.edu or contact the instructor via text or voicemail at the number indicated above on the syllabus.
-For messages or questions pertaining to class assignments or other non-personal questions, post a message in the Questions discussion forum located in each learning module.
 Do not email assignments to the instructor unless special arrangements have been made.
 Assignments must be posted to the appropriate link.
 Emailed assignments will not be accepted or graded unless prior arrangements have been made for emergency situations only.
 All resources and assignments must be registered or labeled with your full and legal name.
-Assignments, quizzes, flipgrid, or presentations will not be accepted if they are labeled with another name.
 PLEASE...indicate your course number / name in the subject heading in ALL email messages to me.
 This helps me respond more quickly to your message.